sindhoor7/filenet-api-examples/README.md

 # filenet-api-examples
-A repository for various examples for FileNet JAVA API programming.
+A repository of various examples for FileNet JAVA API programming.